Petrolia, California

-Petrolia is an unincorporated community in Humboldt County, California, United States, 10 mi, southeast of Cape Mendocino.
+Petrolia is an unincorporated community in Humboldt County, California, United States, United States, 10 mi, southeast of Cape Mendocino.
 The site of the first oil well drilled in California, it lies at an elevation of 121 ft above sea level, within ZIP Code 95558, with an area code 707.

 Description

 Petrolia has an estimated population of 300–500 people within a 15-mile radius.
 It is located in the Mattole Valley, part of the Lost Coast region, one of the largest wilderness areas and the longest stretch of undeveloped coastline in the continental United States.
 Petrolia's isolation is due to its position on the rocky, treacherous coastline adjacent to the King Range mountains that isolate this area from mainland California and continue to leave the area almost completely undeveloped.

 A travel magazine has called this area "too lovely to be believed, perhaps too beautiful to last".
 It has been recognized as the top "still wild" place in California.
 The area is the only significant stretch of California without a shoreline highway, limiting through-travelers, tourists, and development."

 The 35 mi of steep roadways beneath the King Range mountains include towering Douglas firs, a few coast redwoods around the upper reaches of the Mattole River, rocky shorelines, and black sand beaches, as well as a variety of California wildlife, including black bears, black-tailed deer, river otter, steelhead trout, California quail, bobcat and porcupine, reptiles such as rattlesnakes, western fence lizards and alligator lizards, various amphibians and bald eagles.

 Petrolia has been described as "a river valley town with Norman Rockwell flavor."
 Petrolia is 5 mi from the Pacific Ocean at the north end of the 25 mi section of beach protected by the King Range National Conservation Area and Sinkyone Wilderness State Park; the Punta Gorda Light location is about 3 miles down the coast from Mattole Beach parking.
 The Mattole River is home to over 250 bird species and the threatened Mattole salmon, the subject of a book about the community's two-decade attempt to preserve it.
 It is one of the few remaining areas with virgin old-growth stands of Douglas fir.